 The Pueblo Police Department will do the following to help you ensure a successful program:

-- Attend the initial meeting and guide the discussion.
+- Attend/present at the initial meeting and guide the discussion.

 - Share great resource information within the department and community.